openplans/openblock-old/docs/custom.rst

     $ cd src
     $ paster create -t openblock myblock

-TODO: document doing this with ``manage.py startproject|startapp`` instead of paster? do we want to maintain that paster template.
+*TODO: document doing this with ``manage.py startproject|startapp`` instead of paster? do we want to maintain that paster template?*

 After answering a few questions, this will create a bare-bones project in the folder you specified.
 Next, install the project into your environment::